-The EB is a forum for decision preparation that has the role to provide a direct link between the Board of Directors and the Company's staff and at the same time canalize the matters submitted to the full Board.
-The EB renders preliminary opinions on certain proposals submitted to the Board, the EB is also responsible for the oversight of the execution of the Board's resolutions.
+The EB is a forum for decision preparation that has the role to provide a direct link between the Board of Directors and the Company's work organization and at the same time to examine and oversee the matters submitted to the full Board.
+The EB renders preliminary opinions on certain proposals submitted to the Board and is also responsible for the oversight of the execution of the Board's resolutions.

-On the EB meetings each member has an obligation to express their opinion, on the basis of which the final decision is made by the Chairman-CEO.
+On EB meetings each member has an obligation to express their opinion, on the basis of which the final decision is made by the Chairman-CEO.
 In case of a difference of opinion between the Chairman-CEO, GCEO or GCFO, the decision shall be made by the Board of Directors.